+I learned new postures and developed new dreams.
 From a natural stiffness I melted into a grinning tolerance.
 Walking on the streets became high adventure, eating my mother's huge dinners an opulent entertainment, and playing with my son was side-cracking hilarity.
 For the first time, life amused me. ...

 I disciplined myself.
 One joint on Sunday and one on the morning of my day off.
 The weed always had an intense and immediate effect.
 Before the cigarette was smoked down to roach length, I had to smother my giggles.
 Just to see the falling folds of the curtains or the sway of a chair was enough to bring me to audible laughter.
 After an hour the hysteria of the high would abate and I could trust myself in public. (p.
 154).